-The Office of Housing and Residence Life is in the Davis Community Center on the 2nd floor.
+The Office of Residence Life and First Year Experience is in the Davis Community Center on the 2nd floor.
 We are open from 8:30 a.m.-5:30 p.m..
 Please also feel free to contact a staff member directly.

 The housing application process is detailed, based on your student status, at our Applying for Housing page.

 In order to help first year students build community at Chapman, all first year students will be placed in on-campus housing according to academic content and we use a software system to match you with your roommates based on the living preference questions that are completed as part of the online housing application.

 Most Chapman students would claim that the hall they are currently living in is the best!
 Learn more about the housing options we have available.

 No, all first year students will be placed in on-campus housing according to academic content and we use a software system to match you with your roommates based on the living preference questions that are completed as part of the online housing application.

 Students who continue to live on campus following their first year may select a preferred roommate through the Panther Housing Selection process during the spring semester.